Hixie/isd/servers/src/systems-server/README.md

 > TODO: A future version of this protocol will change `<body>` to
 > support formatting, images, links to assets, etc.

+This feature supports the following commands:

+ * `mark-read`: no additional fields.
+Sets the "read" bit to 0x01.
+ * `mark-unread`: no additional fields.
+Sets the "read" bit to 0x00.

 # Systems Server Internal Protocol